-Understanding CI Students
+Understanding CSUCI Students

-Planning for service learners with an awareness of the diverse characteristics of the CI student population can improve the experience for everyone involved.
+Planning for service-learners with an awareness of the diverse characteristics of the CSUCI student population can improve the experience for everyone involved.
 When planning for student involvement at your agency, anticipate a wide range of background and experience.
 For example, some students will be "traditional" college age (17-24); however, others will be older and/or returning students.
-Following is a profile of the CI undergraduate student taken from the 2017-2018 CSU Channel Islands Viewbook.
+Following is a profile of the CSUCI undergraduate student taken from the 2020-2021 data.